photomz/arc-evolutionary/writeup.md

 Because they’re so good at outputting correct-sounding words in a sequence, their outputs will often be logically correct.
 For, it’s more likely that correct-sounding words are logically correct than incorrect-sounding words.
 A parrot that lives in a courthouse will regurgitate more correct statements than a parrot that lives in a madhouse.

-This explains why Chain-of-Thought (COT) prompting, test-time compute and other strategies that “let the LLM think” are effective.
+This explains why Chain-of-Thought (CoT) prompting, test-time compute and other strategies that “let the LLM think” are effective.
 These strategies tell LLMs to “use step by step reasoning”, the way a human would, to solve a problem.
-With COT, LLMs do their best impressions of deduction.
+With CoT, LLMs do their best impressions of deduction.
 And because LLMs are good at impressions, they often guess correct lines of deduction.
 This makes the conclusions more likely to be correct.

 It may seem harsh to call what LLMs do “guessing” — it’s highly educated guessing, to be fair.
 But that’s exactly what they’re doing.
 In fact, induction, by definition, is guessing.
 You use past experience, not premises or understanding, to draw conclusions.
 There is no “reason” why past experience will hold, or that you are extrapolating the correct conclusion from your experience.
 Induction is inherently probabilistic.
 Deduction is not.